conarwelsh/nettuts-laravel4-and-backbone/README.md

 #### Model

 The Model is the "application object" in our definition from the Gang of Four.
 This is a very generic definition.
 In addition, we just decided to offload any logic that needs to be reusable from our Controller, and since Model is the only component left in our defined structure, its logical to assume that this is the new home for that logic.
 However, I think the Model should not contain any logic like this.
-In my opinion we should think of "application object" as an object that represents its place in the data-layer, whether that be a table, row, or collection entirely depends on state.
-The model should contain no more than getters and setters for data (including relationships).
+In my opinion we should think of our "application object" in this case as an object that represents its place in the data-layer, whether that be a table, row, or collection entirely depends on state.
+The model should contain not much more than getters and setters for data (including relationships).

 - **reusable**: If we follow the above practice and make our Models be an object that represents its place in the database, this object remains very reusable.
 Any part of our system can use this model, and by doing so gain complete and unopinionated access to the database.
 - **flexible**:  Following the above practice, our Model is basically an implementation of an ORM, this allows us to be flexible, because we now have the power to change ORM's whenever we would like to just by adding a new Model.
 We should probably have a pre-defined interface that our Model's must abide by, such as: all, find, create, update, delete.
 Implementation of a new ORM would be as simple as ensuring that the previously mentioned interface was accomodated.